-On October 31, 2018, we acquired QuoteWizard, one of the largest insurance comparison marketplaces in the growing online insurance advertising market, for \$299.9 million in cash at the closing of the transaction, subject to post-closing adjustments to working capital and potential contingent consideration payments of up to \$70.2 million through October 2021, subject to achieving specific targets.
+On October 31, 2018, we acquired QuoteWizard, one of the largest insurance comparison marketplaces in the growing online insurance advertising market, for \$299.5 million in cash and potential contingent consideration payments of up to \$70.2 million through October 2021, subject to achieving specific targets.
 QuoteWizard services clients by driving consumers to insurance companies' websites, providing leads to agents and carriers, as well as phone transfers of consumers into carrier call centers.
 This acquisition has established LendingTree as a leading player in the online insurance advertising industry, while continuing our ongoing diversification within the financial services category.